benmandrew/prop-goal-weakening/README.md

-# Propositional Goal Weakening
+# "Weakening Goals in Logical Specifications" — ABZ 2025 Doctoral Symposium Paper

-Implementation of the algorithm described in 'Weakening Goals in Logical Specifications'.
+## How to Run

-## Run
+When run, the program will automatically demonstrate weakening on the example detailed in the paper.

 Run the Dockerfile from Docker Hub